nicodoggie/bastion-falls/site/content/locations/the-narrows.md

 #### The Balsawood Boat

-Its name is taken from a famous shanty about a shoddy boat made from the softest of woods, the Balsawood Boat is a notorious tavern that serves as the home of the Murmals' smugglers' guild.
+Its name is taken from a famous shanty about a shoddy boat made from the softest of woods, the Balsawood Boat at first glance looks to be an out-of-place looking café.
+The place serves trendy food items and drinks that belong in upscale bistros in cosmopolitan city centers, than in a rickety boat in the middle of a seedy portion of a backwater town.
+But the owner, Martina, is a prominent member of the Smuggler's Guild, and is able to stock her shop with whatever strikes her fancy.
+Martina also secretly runs
+[Dirt Cheap Apartments](#dirt-cheap-apartments) and let's Mr. Shabby manage it for her.

 #### Brams Reavers